davisp/jiffy/README.md

 instead of some `json_value()`.

-These resources hold a `binary()` with the verified JSON data and can be used directly, or as a part of a larger ejson in `jiffy:encode/1,2`.
+These resources hold a `binary()` with the verified JSON data and can be used directly, or as a part of a larger EJSON in `jiffy:encode/1,2`.
 These binaries won't be reencoded, instead, they will be placed directly in the result.

 However, using resources has some limitations: The resource is only valid in the node where it was created.
-If a resource is serialized and deserialized, or if it changes nodes back and forth, it will only be still valid if the original resource was not GC'd.
+If a resource is serialized and deserialized, or if it changes nodes back and forth, it will only be still valid if the resource was not GC'd.